 Accommodation: We booked at Ermina’s Villa with 5 rooms for 120 US per night through Airbnb.
 It’s one of the most inexpensive guesthouses in Bequia.
 The view from the porch was spectacular.
 The house is spacious and you can use all its facilities.
 The place is situated on high ground (most of the houses are), so it is actually difficult to climb up and down.
 We think it is NOT suitable for older people.
 The taxis can drive up, but not during rainy days.
 Imagine us going down the slope with our baggage on our last day.

 Bequia is a known wedding destination.
-Fulfill your mermaid dream and get married in one of the best beaches in the Caribbean.
+Fulfill your mermaid dream and get married on one of the best beaches in the Caribbean.
 Feel the ocean breeze against your skin and the sand beneath your feet as you say your vows.
 Feel free to use the ocean and the sky as a complimentary wedding backdrop.

 For wedding packages, you can get discounts from wedding planners.
 We highly suggest the Grenadines Collection, they are really helpful and are always available in assisting our wedding needs.

-For tourists, you need to be a resident of St. Vincent for one whole day, so you will be entitled for a special marriage license.
+For tourists, you need to be a resident of St. Vincent for one whole day, so you will be entitled to a special marriage license.
 You just need to bring your passport or any decree (if you’re divorced or widowed).

 Bequia has lots of diving and snorkeling spots to choose from.
 We made an appointment at Dive Bequia and they charged 20 US per person.
 The diving team took us to the Devil’s Table.
 They said it is one of the top places where you can see different kinds of fish, and if lucky you might spot seahorses.
 The divers knew exactly where to find them and we had the chance to take photos.